gordonbanderson/weboftalent-twitter-tools/README.md

 * Optionally include a script to enlarge images in embedded tweets so that you can have them larger than Twitter's normal minimum width
 * Twitter cards can be any type extending Page, provided an interface is implemented.

+## Incorporate Twitter
+One needs to incorporate the Twitter JavaScript into the page template.
+There are 2 ways of doing this:
+* Add <% Include TwitterScript %> which will render the JavaScript inline
+* Include twitteruril.js, either through require_javascript or - note this also enlarges images in embedded tweets.

 ##Embedding Tweets
 Tweets can be embedded into content using a shortcode like the following - the id parameter is the id of the tweet.